ndomx/Gate/embedded/esp8266/ino/README.md

 - `SERIAL_BAUDRATE`: sets the baud rate for the serial communication.
 Defaults to 115200
 - `WAIT_BEFORE_START`: specifies an amount of time (in milliseconds) that the processor should wait before printing the first log message.
 Defaults to 1000

+A MQTT reconnection policy can be specified in the main program (`main/main.ino`) when the MQTT lib is initiated.
+The possible values are defined in `lib/mqtt/mqtt_defs.h`:
+- `MQTT_NO_RECONNECT`: don't try to reconnect.
+Note that a reset will be required to reconnect the device if connection is lost
+- `MQTT_RECONNECT_ASYNC`: try to reconnect only after asserting there is a WiFi connection available
+- `MQTT_RECONNECT_BLOCKING`: stop the program execution until the device is reconnected

 By default, the app sets the MQTT client ID to `esp8266-<device-mac-address>`.
 If this convention doesn't suit your needs, you will have to overwrite the function `generate_client_id`, that is located exclusively in `lib/mqtt/mqtt.cpp` (this function is not exposed to other modules).

 The class `IO_State_Machine` takes 3 parameters: